ApiLogicServer/API_Fiddle/readme.md

 &nbsp;

-[Open the readme](./1.%20Learn%20APIs%20using%20Flask%20SqlAlchemy/readme.md) for background APIs, Flask, SQLAlchemy, and a walk-through of the code.
+[Open the readme](./1.%20Learn%20APIs%20using%20Flask%20SqlAlchemy/readme.md) for background on APIs, Flask, SQLAlchemy, and a walk-through of the code.

 When you are done, **stop** the server (Step 3).